jasone/sqlive/docs/docs.md

 ```$ echo "create virtual view customer_orders as select * from customer, orders where c_custkey = o_custkey;" | sqlive --data /tmp/test.db
 ```

-This command created the virtual view "customer_orders", which can now be used like any other table.
+This command created the virtual view customer\_orders, which can now be used like any other table.
-The differnce between a virtual view and a normal view is that the database will maintain that view up-to-date at all times.
-In this case that means that any change in the customer or order table will be reflected in the virtual view "customer_orders".
+The difference between a virtual view and a normal view is that the database will maintain that view up-to-date at all times.
+In this case that means that any change in the customer or order table will be reflected in the virtual view customer\_orders.
 This also implies that reading from a virtual view is very fast, because the data is already there.
 Let's find the orders from customer number 889.

 ```$ echo "select * from customer_orders where c_custkey = 889;" | sqlive --data /tmp/test.db
 889|Customer#000000889|pLvfd7drswfAcH8oh2seEct|13|23-625-369-6714|3635.3499999989999|FURNITURE|inal ideas. slowly pending frays are. fluff|931|889|F|155527.98000000001|1992-12-07|1-URGENT|Clerk#000000881|0|ss packages haggle furiously express, regular deposits. even, e
 ```

 And that works for any query involving customers and orders.
 Instead of recomputing expensive joins every single time orders and customers are involved, you can run those queries directly on the virtual view customer_orders.